 - for all involved to build strong, lasting relationships.

 Why Serve?
 Building on a Biblical Foundation

 Service is a vital component in Christian living.
-Jesus displayed service through healing, teaching, washing His disciples’ feel and ultimately dying on the cross for the sins of mankind.
-In his letter to the Philippians, Paul reminds them that Jesus “made himself nothing, taking the very nature of a servant, being made in human likeness.
+Jesus displayed service through healing, teaching, washing His disciples’ feet and ultimately dying on the cross for the sins of mankind.
+Paul reminds the Philippians that Jesus “made himself nothing, taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself and became obedient to death—even death on a cross!”
 (Phil.
 2:6-8) It is in this same attitude that we strive to serve those around us.
 Service takes the focus off ourselves and reminds us of others’ needs.
 In doing so, we display the love that Christ has lavished on humanity, opening doors to receive our neighbors into the kingdom of God.